MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DatabaseAvailabilityGroupNetwork.md

 ```

 ### -IgnoreNetwork
-!!!
-Exchange Server 2010

-The IgnoreNetwork parameter excludes a network from use by the DAG.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The IgnoreNetwork parameter excludes the DAG network from use by the DAG.

 ```yaml
 Type: $true | $false